Thumb Ulnar Collateral Ligament (UCL) Repair

 Post-surgery rehabilitation is a crucial aspect of the recovery process and focuses on restoring strength and mobility to the thumb.

-UCL ligament repair with Dr Oscar Brumby-Rendell
+UCL Ligament Repair with Dr Oscar Brumby-Rendell

 Once you have a referral…